slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 number of places:

--   **Publish attestations in a transparency log**: Once a build has been made, the resulting attestation should be published to a third-party transparency log that exists outside the source repository and artifact repository.
+-   **Publish attestations in a transparency log**: Once a build has been made, the resulting attestation (or a hash of the attestation and a pointer to where it is indexed) should be published to a third-party transparency log that exists outside the source repository and artifact repository.
 -   **Publish attestations alongside source releases in the source repository**: For ecosystems where source releases are commonly published to source repositories as well as to artifact repositories (such as GitHub